Champions Cup (All-Ireland): History

 The 2020 edition was postponed in November 2020 due to the COVID-19 pandemic, while plans for an expanded 4-team tournament were announced for 2021.
 A draw for the venue to host the final of the 2021 edition was held in October 2021, with the Aviva Stadium in Dublin drawn over Belfast's Windsor Park, while Linfield would face Coleraine in one Semi-final following 1st and 2nd placed finishes respectively in the 2020–21 NIFL Premiership, with the other Semi-final likely to be an all Dublin affair of Shamrock Rovers vs St Patrick's Athletic as 1st and 2nd in the 2021 League of Ireland Premier Division.
 In November 2021, it was announced that the tournament had been postponed again, with a statement citing "in light of the current Covid-19 situation on both sides of the border, Unite The Union has asked the FAI and the IFA to postpone the competition until 2022.
 Both associations have agreed to the request".
 On 4 May 2022, it was announced that the 2021 edition of the competition had been called off, with scheduling issues cited as the reason for the decision.

 The next time the champions of the two leagues played in a competitive match was in the 2024–25 UEFA Conference League, where Shamrock Rovers defeated Larne F.C. away 4–1.

+In summer 2025 the champions found themselves in competitive matches again, four times in a few weeks: Shelbourne defeated Linfield both in the 2025–26 UEFA Champions League first qualifying round, 2–1 on aggregate in July, and then 5–1 on aggregate in the 2025–26 UEFA Conference League play-off round, in August.